maxxiimo/the-front-end-manifesto/foundation-styles.md

 Organization
 ------------

-The [sample stylesheets][starter CSS] I provide are pretty sparse, and that's fine.
-What's important are the conventions I use and organizational structure of them.
-The styles I do provide are very common to most projects, and perhaps the bare minimum necessary to do things right.
+If you dig around our new stylesheets you'll find that they are pretty sparse, and that's fine, they are that way by design.
+What's important are the conventions used and organizational structure.
+The few styles provided are common to many projects, and perhaps the bare minimum necessary for this book.

 I can't stress enough how important it is to start a project with some kind of organizational structure in place.
-Even if you don't know what shape the application is going to take, it will serve you well to have a basic structure.
+Even if you don't know what shape the application is going to take, it will serve you well to have a basic structure in mind.
 As you move along you will fill in all of the empty placeholders.

+> Be consistent, keep code well organized, readable and DRY.

+\- [Manifesto][manifesto]

 ### Style TOC